Pyruvates/otus-java-developer-2019-09-koshkarov/hw08-maven/README.md

-**Cвой json object writer**
+**Custom json object writer**

-Напишите свой json object writer (object to JSON string) аналогичный gson на основе javax.json.
+Write your own json object writer (object to JSON string) similar to gson based on javax.json.

-Поддержите:
+Support:

-- массивы объектов и примитивных типов
+- arrays of objects and primitive types
-- коллекции из стандартный библиотеки.
+- collections from the standard library.